-There’s a trio of lakes on the Atherton Tablelands that are incredible for their natural beauty.
+A trio of lakes on the Atherton Tablelands are incredible for their natural beauty.

-An hour from Mareeba and a human-made marvel.
-Protected from the winds and oppressive humidity of the lower regions.
-Tinaroo Dam is one of the three largest water storages in Queensland.
-Supplying water from the Barron River to local farming and supplementing the Barron Gorge Hydro-Electricity Station.
+Lake Tinaroo is a human-made marvel and is one of the three most extensive water storage in Queensland.
+This lake supplies water from the Barron River to local farming and supplements the Barron Gorge Hydro-Electricity Station.

-It’s a sanctuary for birdwatchers with more than 200 recorded species to keep you enthralled.
-The more adventurous can hike through lush rainforest or ride mountain bikes on the many kilometres of tracks around the dam.
-Also, fishing is second to none.
+Here you will find a sanctuary for birdwatchers with more than 200 recorded species to keep you enthralled.
+The more adventurous can hike through the lush rainforest or ride mountain bikes on the many kilometres of tracks around the Lake Tinaroo none.
+Fishing is also popular on Lake Tinaroo.

-Not far from Yungabuurra and features a deep crater lake surrounded by cool lush rainforest.
-Part of the Crater Lakes National Park, it was formed by two massive volcanic explosions.
+Not far from Yungaburra and features a deep crater lake surrounded by cool lush rainforest.
+Two massive volcanic explosions formed part of the Crater Lakes National Park.

 Here you can take a short stroll to the giant bull kauri trees.
 Stretch your legs on the longer 5 km track around the lake.
 Keep an eye out for rainforest animals, or paddle a canoe on the smooth surface looking for fish, turtles, eels and waterbirds.